agdsn/traffic-service-client/README.md

 This is a example client for the [traffic-service-server](https://github.com/agdsn/traffic-service-server).

-To make it work you need a working protoc compiler and python-zmq.
-Yu also need to fetch the submodules.
+To make it work you need a working protoc compiler, python-ipaddr and python-zmq.
+You also need to fetch the submodules.
 For details see the [submodule manual](https://git-scm.com/book/de/v1/Git-Tools-Submodule).
 Then run the script `create_messages.sh` to generate the protobuf message code.